johnodonnell123/johnodonnell123.github.io/page_cluster.md

 <img src="images/Cluster/2D Crossplot.PNG?raw=true"/>
 <img src="images/Cluster/3D Crossplot.PNG?raw=true"/>

-These can be very interesting when we have clearly definable groups that separate out nicely, however when we are working with a medium such as a rock (variable combination of minerals), the log plot is more insightful.
+These can be very interesting when we have clearly definable groups that separate out nicely, however when we are working with a medium such as a rock formation (highly variable combination of minerals), the log plot is more insightful.

 ### 2) Log Plot
 <img src="images/Cluster/Log Preview Cluster2.PNG?raw=true"/>